-Words can hurt you, as elementary school teacher Jon Wanamaker learns while working to preserve a dying language.
+"Sticks and stones" had it wrong: words can hurt you, as elementary school teacher Jon Wanamaker learns while working to preserve a dying language.
 Already mired in the aftermath of a failed marriage, Jon is suddenly tormented by ghostly, ribbon-like sentences that stream across his vision, wrenching him in and out of consciousness.

-Are Jon's ribbons something miraculous, as his growing convictions insist?
-Or are they dangerous, as the people hunting for him—and the woman he still loves—suspect?
 The startling answers promise to unlock new frontiers… if Jon can avoid falling prey to the Mother Tongue.

 Edited By Betsy Mitchell